gf-co/gf-co/README.md

 ## Projects

-All projects are made approximately in a month.
+All projects were made approximately in a month.

 ### Terminal ChatGPT